Aki Ra: Adopted children

-Cambodian Self Help Demining
+Cambodian Landmine Museum

 Cambodian government authorities soon tried to close down the museum, and Aki Ra was required to cease his "uncertified" demining activities after being briefly imprisoned in 2001 and again in 2006.
 In 2005 he went to London where he was trained on ordnance disposal from the International School of Security and Explosives Education.
 In 2008 with the help of Landmine Relief Fund, an American charity, and the Vietnam Veterans Mine Clearing Team – Cambodia, an Australian veterans group, he obtained full certification as a deminer and established a new NGO, Cambodian Self Help Demining (CSHD).
 It is certified by the Cambodian Mine Action Authority which also regularly inspects ordnance displayed in the museum.
 The Landmine Relief Fund has had a representative in the country working with CSHD.
 Generous support has also been provided by film producer Richard Fitoussi and film director Tom Shadyac.

 The Landmine Museum was relocated and reopened in 2008.

 CSHD's charter is to clear small villages, areas considered "low priority" for other international demining organizations, who are busy in "high priority" areas.
 In its first year of activity CSHD cleared 163,000 square meters of land and put over 2,400 people back on land that had been too dangerous to farm or live on.
 CSHD did this for an average cost of US$4,314 per month.

 CSHD is funded primarily by its American and Australian partners, the Landmine Relief Fund and the Vietnam Veterans Mine Clearing Team – Cambodia.
 In 2009 the United States Department of State, Office of Weapons Removal and Abatement granted the Landmine Relief Fund US$100,000 to help CSHD in their work to clear ERW (explosive remnants of war) in "low priority villages" in Cambodia.
 Ongoing funding is uncertain as CSHD must compete with larger demining NGOs such as Mines Advisory Group and Halo Trust.